-It’s a warm season crop that’s hardy, low maintenance, and can grow most anywhere.
+Zucchini is a warm season crop that’s hardy, low maintenance, and can grow most anywhere.
 Zucchinis are summer squashes.
 It is also called courgette.
+It grows well from seeds and from starts.

+Be sure to rotate crops.
 It’s important to wait two years before growing zucchini in the same spot.
+This will help minimize diseases and pests.

 When preparing to plant zucchini, there are some requirements and conditions that will help grow an abundant crop.
 These are all important: